 - The Corporate Traveler plan is only for international travel less than 180 days per trip.

-- This plan does not cover dependent children, though it does cover your spouse.
-You do not need to register your spouse.
+- This plan will also cover your spouse and dependent children (under age 26).
+You do not need to register your spouse and dependent children.

 - It is your responsibility to seek reimbursement through GeoBlue for any out-of-pocket medical expense you pay for during your time abroad.
 BYU will not reimburse you for these expenses.
-In order to receive reimbursement through GeoBlue, you must obtain itemized receipts for all medical and medication expenses you pay for out of pocket.
+In order to receive reimbursement through GeoBlue, you must obtain itemized receipts for all medical expenses and send the GeoBlue Reimbursement Form to GeoBlue.

-- This plan does not cover dental care.
+- This plan does not cover preexisting conditions or routine dental care.

 Register for the Corporate Traveler Plan

 Group Travelers: If you are a faculty director or a student participant going on a BYU International Study Program (ISP), Athletics Program, or Performing Arts Program, you will automatically be enrolled in GeoBlue insurance as part of your program cost.
 You DO NOT need to enroll individually.

 Individual Travelers: Individual BYU travelers, including small faculty-led student groups, need to enroll in GeoBlue individually.
 If you fall into one of the following international traveler categories, you will need to enroll by filling out the GeoBlue online enrollment form at the bottom of this page.
 You will be billed for this insurance through your BYU My Financial Center account, or you can pay with a department account code.